 Direct sunlight can do wonders to heat up a room (as mentioned above) but what about when you’re trying to stay cool?
 That same mid-day sun that you look forward to in the winter can make your home suffocating during the hotter months.

-If temperature control is one of your main considerations, do choose either curtains or roman blinds (the most curtain-like of all blinds) that extend past the outer edge of every window frame.
-These will really help block out the cold and prolong the heat from your heater.
+If temperature control is one of your main considerations, choose either curtains or Roman blinds (the most curtain-like of all blinds) that extend past the outer edge of every window frame.
+These will help block out the cold and prolong the heat from your heater.